 Fresh, ripe figs are full of flavor and as tender as the day is long, and thus require very little gussying up.
-Try these ten quick and easy "recipes"—some sweet for dessert and some savory for appetizers—to make the most of fresh figs.
+Try these ten quick and easy "recipes"— some sweet for dessert and some savory for appetizers — to make the most of fresh figs when they're in season.

 Wrap each fig with a piece of bacon (I like to use a slice of bacon halved lengthwise and wrap it around the fig in a spiral - pancetta works nicely here too as long as it is very thinly sliced).
 Place figs on a baking sheets and broil, turning as needed, until bacon is crisped and browned.
 Serve hot.